By Dave Thompson

 Don't get me wrong, I'm not against remixes, but I like them to be more radical and not simply a re-tweak of eq and balance.
 There was a very hip, contemporary remix of the Be-Bop Deluxe song ‘Heavenly Homes’ a few years back, by ‘Flashman,’ (Steve Alexander,) which I thought was really fabulous.
 It was totally different from the original, stripping away much of the instrumentation and adding new textures.
 It transformed the song and put an entirely different slant on it which I loved.

-GM: Finally, what’s next… both for the Be-Bop Deluxe catalogue and for you yourself?
+GM: Finally, what’s next… both for the Be-Bop Deluxe catalog and for you yourself?